How to Buy Land: Step-by-Step Guide, Types & Pros & Cons

 The land owner may accept, reject, or provide a counteroffer, to which you can choose to negotiate the price.
 Once an agreement has been made, the closing timeline depends on the type of financing you are using to make the purchase.
 Conventional loans can take 30 to 60 days to approve, while hard money lenders can provide funds in a matter of days.

-If you’re working with a real estate agent or land broker, you won’t have to worry about creating a legal purchase agreement or consulting with an attorney.
+If you’re working with a real estate agent or land broker, you won’t have to worry about creating a legal purchase agreement or consulting an attorney.
 An experienced agent who already knows how to buy land will walk you through the process, provide recommendations, and schedule the necessary inspections and tests before closing.

-To learn more about a traditional residential purchase, read through our article How to Buy a Multifamily Investment Property in 9 Steps.
+To learn more about a traditional residential purchase, read our article How to Buy a Multifamily Investment Property in 9 Steps.

-6. Move Forward With Your Profit Plan
+7. Move Forward With Your Profit Plan

 Bottom Line